 University Canada West is expanding into one of the highest profile developments in Vancouver’s recent history.

-UCW is set to move into Vancouver House, the globally recognized project designed by architect Bjarke Ingels of BIG next year.
+UCW is set to move into Vancouver House, the globally recognized project designed by architect Bjarke Ingels of BIG in 2020.

-Awarded the World Architecture Festival’s Future Building of the Year in 2015, Vancouver House has since captured the world’s attention.
+Awarded the World Architecture Festival’s Future Building of the Year in 2015, Vancouver House has since captured the world’s attention, being named as one of CNN's "most anticipated buildings set to shape the world".
 Rising from the foot of the Granville Street Bridge the project’s unique twisting tower has created an entirely new typology and a new landmark on Vancouver’s skyline.

 “This is an extremely important announcement for the evolution of University Canada West,” said UCW President Brock Dykeman.
 “We’ve secured a prime downtown location in one of the world’s most livable cities.
 We’re thrilled to be expanding into a project that has already made such an incredible impression and we look forward to being a part of its future as it helps shape an entire community.”

 Vancouver House is the catalyst for the complete reimagining of the surrounding neighbourhood, to create a new community called the Beach District.

 UCW Vancouver House will be one of the anchors of this new community, comprising over 90,000 sq. ft. of space in two of the podium buildings, which are currently under construction.
 Downtown, between the West End and Yaletown, steps from Sunset Beach, English Bay and Vancouver’s 28 kilometre Seawall, the world’s longest uninterrupted waterfront path, UCW Vancouver House Campus will feature ocean views, greenspace and all of Vancouver’s urban amenities.